vuejs/awesome-vue/README.md

   - [vue-country-select](https://github.com/Haixing-Hu/vue-country-select): A Vue.js component implementing the select control used to select countries.
 It depends on [vue-select](https://github.com/Haixing-Hu/vue-select) and [vue-i18n](https://github.com/Haixing-Hu/vue-i18n).
 By @Haixing-Hu
   - [Form generation from JSON Schema](https://github.com/dgerber/vue-formidable) by @dgerber
   - [vue-panel](https://github.com/ericmcdaniel/vue-panel): A suite of Vue.js components for building Flexbox layouts by @ericmcdaniel
+  - [vue-google-maps](https://github.com/GuillaumeLeclerc/vue-google-maps/): A suite of Vue.js components to build reactive Google Maps Applications by @GuillaumeLeclerc

 - #### i18n